Armagnac–Burgundian Civil War: Civil war

-Intending to avenge his father, Charles of Orléans backed the enemies of the Dukes of Burgundy wherever he could.
+Intending to avenge his father, Charles I, Duke of Orléans backed the enemies of the Duke of Burgundy wherever he could.
 In 1409, a peace concluded at Chartres seemed to end hostilities.
-With the marriage of Charles and Bonne d'Armagnac at Gien in 1410, the Duke of Orléans, his new father-in-law and the grandees of France formed a league against John and his supporters.
+With the marriage of Charles and Bonne of Armagnac at Gien in 1410, the Duke of Orléans, his new father-in-law, the Count of Armagnac and the grandees of France formed a league against John the Fearless and his supporters.
 The marriage gave the Orléans faction a new head to replace the murdered Louis, Bernard VII, Count of Armagnac.
-Other members of the league included the Dukes of Berry, Bourbon and Brittany, as well as the Counts of Clermont and Alençon.
+Other members of the league included the Dukes of Berry, Bourbon and Brittany, Alençon, Anjou and the Lord of Albret - the Constable of France.

+Marriage of Charles I, Duke of Orléans to Bonne of Armagnac at the Château de Dourdan, from the manuscript Très Riches Heures du Duc de Berry.

-Bernard VII recruited warbands in the Midi that fought with unheard-of ferocity: the Écorcheurs.
+Bernard VII recruited warbands from southern France and Gascony that fought with unheard-of ferocity: the Écorcheurs.
 At their head, he ravaged the vicinity of Paris and advanced into the Saint-Marcel suburb.
-A new treaty, signed at Bicêtre on 2 November 1410, suspended hostilities, but both sides had taken up arms again as early as spring 1411 In October 1411, with an army 60,000 strong, the Duke of Burgundy entered Paris and attacked the Bretons allied to the Armagnacs, who had retrenched at La Chapelle.
-He had to withdraw in the end, but on the night of 8 to 9 November, he left via the porte Saint-Jacques, marched across Saint-Cloud, and decisively defeated the Écorcheurs.
+A new treaty, signed at Bicêtre on 2 November 1410, suspended hostilities, but both sides had taken up arms again as early as spring 1411.
+In October 1411, with an army 60,000 strong, including some English crossbowmen mercenaries, the Duke of Burgundy entered Paris by Waleran III, Count of Ligny and Saint-Pol and Enguerrand de Bournonville's request (as the Armagnacs took Saint-Cloud and were threatening the city) and attacked the Bretons allied to the Armagnacs, who had retrenched at La Chapelle.
+He had to withdraw in the end, but on the night of 8 to 9 November, he left via the Porte Saint-Jacques, marched across Saint-Cloud, and decisively defeated the Écorcheurs there.
 Then John the Fearless pursued the princes of Orléans and their allies to Bourges, which Orléans was besieging, but the royal army appeared before the city on 11 June 1412.
 Another peace was signed at Bourges on 15 July and confirmed at Auxerre on 22 August.